ar-robotics/robot/robot/src/vr_linker/README.rst

 vr_linker
 =========

-This is the node which connects the Meta Quest 3 VR headset to the ROS2 ecosystem.
+This is the node which connects the Meta Quest 3 VR headset to the ROS 2 ecosystem.
 It hosts a TCP socket server the headset can connect to.
 Data received here gets sent to the ROS2 ecosystem.

 **Subscribed topics**

-* None
+* robot_data (RobotData): The robot data received from the robot, sent to the VR headset over socket.

 **Published topics**